cube-js/cube/docs/content/Deployment/Overview.md

 ---

 This section contains a general overview of deploying Cube.js cluster in production.
-You can find platforms specific guides on the [Deployment guides page.][link-deployment-guides]
+You can find platform-specific guides on the [Deployment guides page.][link-deployment-guides]

 If you are moving Cube.js to production, check this guide: